rackerlabs/docs-cloud-servers/api-docs/getting-started/create-network/create-network.rst

 Inter-Domain Routing (CIDR).
 A CIDR is a range of IP addresses used by a network.
 A CIDR address looks like a normal IP address except that it ends with a slash followed by a number.
 The number after the slash represents the number of addresses in the range.
-For more information, see :kc-article:`CIDR Notation<using-cidr-notation>`.
+For more information, see :how-to:`CIDR Notation<using-cidr-notation>`.

 **Limitations**